evsebiu/CommunityHealthMedicalSystem/README.md

 🔐 Secure, auditable operations

 By combining robust enterprise engineering with healthcare-specific design, CHMS lays a solid foundation for future integration with national health networks, telemedicine systems, and intelligent clinical data platforms.

+Final project as a student of the ITSchool Romania course